FishPi/Adafruit-Raspberry-Pi-Python-Code/README.md

 Adafruit's Raspberry-Pi Python Code Library
 ============

+  This is a fork of Adafruit's Python libraries for Raspberry-Pi and BeagleBone Black for the FishPi project.
+  We have forked the repository to have a reliable source for the libraries.
+  There is a PyPi-release that can be installed with pip (```pip install Adafruit-Libraries```), but it does not seem to be updated regularly and contains bugs.

+  Below is the original readme text from Adafruit.

   Here is a growing collection of libraries and example python scripts for controlling a variety of Adafruit electronics with a Raspberry Pi